francoisboulou/us-history-app/README.md

 Another challenge is the lack of local history APIs.
 In the near future, I aim to create my own.

+# Items Completed So Far

+  - Detection of user location with navigator.geolocation getLocation method
+  - Set up of Leaflet.js with a strictly functional (hooks) React style
+  - Emulation of a historical API that returns objects with historical event information
+  - Use of artificial location information provided by API to dynamically create markers on map
+  - Use of Leaflet methods to create a custom map reset button that uses data collected by the navigator.geolocation API
+  - Creation of a custom marker icon style that matches the mockups below

 # My stack (subject to change!)

 - React.js (create-react-app)